Q: I want to install a wood floor over a concrete slab in my downstairs bedroom. What kind of flooring material is needed, and how do I install it?

 If you must go around corners, a coping saw works wonders.
 This handsaw costs less than $25 and has a thin blade that allows for cuts with a tight radius.

 When you come to a corner, use a piece of cardboard and make an actual-sized template.
 Transfer the template to the wood floor strip and use the coping saw to cut the piece.

 A table saw is also important.
 When you get to the last strip in the room, chances are it will be too wide to fit properly.
 Measure the width of the area you need to cover and rip the board to the proper width. (“Ripping” a board refers to cutting it lengthwise.)

 Mike Klimek is a licensed contractor and owner of Las Vegas Handyman.
-Questions may be sent by email to: email@example.com.
-Or, mail to: 4710 W. Dewey Drive, No. 100, Las Vegas, NV 89118.
-His Web address is www.handymanoflasvegas.com.
+Send questions to email@example.com or 4710 W. Dewey Drive, No. 100, Las Vegas, NV 89118.
+Visit handymanoflasvegas.com.

 Project: Installing wood flooring